Der-Jan/vboxsvc/usr/share/doc/vboxsvc/README-vboxsvc.txt

 Updates in release 0.17 (in development):
-* The getState() routine (i.e. the status command-line option) now checks results of the monitoring hook if configured, and returns more "ps" listing info.
+* The getState() routine (i.e. the status command-line option) now checks results of the monitoring hook if configured (outputs test results, but does not influence return code), and returns more "ps" listing info.
+* Added command-line action "vmsvccheck" to run the monitoring hook script if configured for the VM, and return its result code.

 All thinkable behaviors and variables have been parametrized with SMF service properties (group "vm/" or system props in groups "start/",